Asureda/Project_2020_I/README.md

 - Andersen Thermostat to control the bath temperature.
 - Pair interactions with Lennard-Johnes potential.
 - Periodic boundary conditions.
-- Thermodinamic results in real and reduced units.
+- Thermodynamic results in real and reduced units.
 ```

 ## Technologies 🛠️